Photo credit: © Joe McNally

 Adrienne Walsh, Firefighter, Ladder 20 FDNY

 Adrienne Walsh has contributed her story to the 9/11 Memorial Museum’s oral history collection.
-McNally’s large-scale Polaroid portrait of Walsh is the first from the Faces of Ground Zero series acquired for the collection, in 2006.
+Acquired in 2006, McNally’s large-scale Polaroid portrait of Walsh is the first from the Faces of Ground Zero series acquired for the collection.